stuart-hahn/stuart-hahn/README.md

 ## What are my technical skills?

-My technical skills include Ruby, Sinatra, Ruby on Rails, JavaScript, React.js, and Redux, but my real passion of learning and overcoming challenges isn’t tied to any particular language or framework.
+My technical skills include Ruby, Sinatra, Ruby on Rails, JavaScript, React.js, Redux, and GraphQL.
+But my real passion of learning and overcoming challenges isn’t tied to any particular language or framework.

 ## What's my background?